ganmol123/Naive-Bayes-implementation-without-GaussianNB/README.md

 The accuracy of the model depends on the dataset.
 It ranges from 60-99% for my model.
 The preprocessing code is attached as well.

-Basically the code is divided into four main fucntions(&subfuncs),
+The code is divided into four main functions(&subfuncs),
 - preprocesing of data.
 Implemented in function - preprocess_datasetName
 - train
 - predict